MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 According to Section 7.3.1 of {{!RFC7871}}, "Any records from \[the Additional section\] MUST NOT be tied to a network".
-Accordingly, resolvers SHOULD treat any records in the Additional section as having SCOPE PREFIX-LENGTH zero, and MAY cache them on this basis.
-Authoritative servers MUST omit such records if they are not suitable for global use.
+Accordingly, resolvers SHOULD treat any records in the Additional section as having SOURCE PREFIX-LENGTH zero and SCOPE PREFIX-LENGTH as specified in the ECS option, and MAY cache them on this basis.
+Authoritative servers MUST omit such records if they are not suitable for use by any stub resolvers that set SOURCE PREFIX-LENGTH to zero.
 This will cause the resolver to perform a followup query that can receive properly tailored ECS.
 (This is similar to the usage of CNAME with ECS discussed in {{!RFC7871}} Section 7.2.1.)